mliq/Jekyll/_posts/2015-01-27-welcome-to-my-blog.markdown

 In this post, I will note the motivation for creating this blog, and a little about me.

-In the [next post]({% post_url 2015-01-29-how-this-blog-was-made %}), I will go over the steps I followed to create this site.

 Me:

 I have recently embarked on a journey to become a professional software developer.
-Most of my expertise to this point is in data science, statistics and finance, and I am very excited to expand into the visual and user experience (UX) aspects of design.
+My technical expertise is primarily statistics and finance (data science), and I am very excited to expand into working with the visual and user experience (UX) aspects of design.
 I love to make things that are streamlined and elegant to the senses, while of course also providing great, error-free and efficient functionality under the hood.

 This Blog: